GuillaumeDesforges/haskell-nix-dev-template/README.md

 * Select the IDE used
     * For now either ghcide (default) or HIE

+### Extra dependencies

+In some cases, you might need to use Haskell packages that are not on Nixpkgs.
+This goes beyond the scope of this template.
+However here is some information to achieve that:

+0. *WARNING*: You need to know how to write Nix expressions and how Haskell packages are built on Nixpkgs
+1. Look [here](https://github.com/fghibellini/nix-haskell-monorepo/tree/master/extra-deps) for a guide on how to write extra dependencies
+2. Write those extra dependencies in the `./nix/extra-deps.nix` file

+Note: don't forget to add those dependencies in your `.cabal` file or else it won't be added.

 ## Motivations

 I found setting up a Haskell project way more complicated than nearly any modern language.